iris-hep/iris-hep.github.io/pages/fellows/ptemplem.md

 e-mail: ptemplem@nd.edu
 project_title: Prototyping an Analysis Workflow for MINERvA
 project_goal: >
-    My project aims to improve analysis preservation of the MINERvA experiment by creating a workflow that is re-executable in REANA.
+    My project aims to improve analysis preservation of the Pion Analysis for the MINERvA experiment by creating a workflow that is re-executable in REANA.
 The goal of this is both to improve replicability and to provide a starting point for future MINERvA analyses.
 mentors:
   - Kyle Cranmer (University of Wisconsin–Madison)
   - Matthew Feickert (University of Illinois at Urbana-Champaign)